Skip to main content

 Over-aging

-Over-aged cheese isn’t “too strong.”
-It’s often unbalanced: dry, bitter, overly ammoniated (soft cheeses), or unpleasantly sharp.
-Over-aging can happen at the producer, in the shop, or in your fridge if a cheese sits past its window.
+Over-aged cheese is not just strong.
+It is often unbalanced, dry, bitter, or too sharp.
+It can happen at the producer, in the shop, or in your fridge if a cheese sits too long.

 The fix is rarely rescue.
 The lesson is timing: know the typical peak window for the style you love, and don’t assume “older” is automatically “better.”